 Online Casinos has written extensively on slot machines, from the rules of playing them to the history of the machines.
 In our reviews of the UK’s very best online casinos, we look at the different RTPs of the slot machines on offer to gamblers.
 By checking our reviews section, you’ll find out which online casino slot machines currently have the best payout rates.

 5 Key Truths Behind Slot Machine Payout Rates

 There are a lot of myths about slot machines.
 To help you separate the fact from the fiction, we’ve listed some of the important truths about slot machines below.
 Warning: They won’t all be things you want to hear!

 Slot Machine Payout Rate – Truth Number 1

 A slot machine, including online slots, is never "due to hit".
 The payback % and win frequency can only be calculated in the long term.

 It is not true that playing faster will increase your winning chances.
-The random number generator will keep producing hundreds or thousands of numbers in between the spins of even the quickest gamer.
-The only reason that faster players seem to win more, is that they have spinned more combinations for the set amount of time.
+The RNG will keep producing hundreds or thousands of numbers in between the spins of even the quickest gamer.
+The only reason that faster players seem to win more, is that they have made more spins.